As a pastor or church leader, I know you want to be used by God. As a leader of leaders, I know you want to help others to be usable by God.

 4. Keep your purpose firm.

-Remember the basics.
-You were planned for God’s pleasure, formed for God’s family, created to become like Christ, shaped for service, and made for a mission!
-These aren’t just good points for teaching others or for leading a church.
+You were planned for God’s pleasure, formed for God’s family, created to become like Christ, shaped for service, and made for a mission.
 These are the purposes for which God made you!
+One of my life verses is Acts 13:36: “David served God’s purpose in his own generation” (CEB).
+I want to serve God’s purpose for my life, and I know you do too.

 5. Keep your mind on Jesus.